-AXA has reported to us that 14 insurance policies underwritten by two of AXA's European insurance subsidiaries, AXA France IARD and AXA Winterthur, that were in-force during the first quarter of 2013 potentially come within the scope of the disclosure requirements of the Iran Act.
-Of these insurance policies, 13 policies were written by AXA France IARD and relate to property and casualty insurance (homeowners, auto, accident, liability and/or fraud policies) covering property located in France where the insured is a company or other entity that may have, direct or indirect, ties to the Government of Iran (the "French Policies"), including Iranian entities designated under Executive Orders 13224 and 13382.
+AXA has reported to us that two insurance policies underwritten by one of AXA's European insurance subsidiaries, AXA France IARD, that were in-force during the second quarter of 2013 potentially come within the scope of the disclosure requirements of the Iran Act.
+Each of these insurance policies relates to property and casualty insurance (homeowners, auto, accident, liability and/or fraud policies) covering property located in France where the insured is a company or other entity that may have direct or indirect ties to the Government of Iran, including Iranian entities designated under Executive Orders 13224 and 13382.
 AXA France IARD is a French company, based in Paris, which is licensed to operate in France.
-The other policy, described below, was written by AXA Winterthur and provides global coverage to a Swiss-based non-governmental organization based in Geneva that was initially established by the United Nations to facilitate international transport (the "Swiss Policy").
-AXA Winterthur is a Swiss company, based in Winterthur, Switzerland, which is licensed to operate in Switzerland.
+The annual aggregate revenue AXA derives from these two policies is approximately \$10,000 and the related net profit, which is difficult to calculate with precision, is estimated to be \$5,000.